Back

 Despite these challenges, an Azure implementation still stands out as a number-one choice for public cloud hosting because its powerful IaaS and PaaS platforms allow you to not only store vast amounts of your data in Microsoft’s data centers cost effectively, but also build massively scalable applications and help you grow your business.

 Here at Agile IT, we have acquired vast experience in cloud computing and cloud engineering.
 We are experts at undertaking Azure implementations to help your organization take full advantage of Azure Pay-As-You-Go services.
 By working with your existing IT staff and Microsoft services, such as SQL Server, Windows Server and SharePoint, we can help make Azure a seamless and customizable cloud platform for your organization.
-Learn more about our Azure migration services, or if you have any questions, please contact us today.
+Learn more about our Azure database migration service, or if you have any questions, please contact us today.

 This post has matured and its content may no longer be relevant beyond historical reference.
 To see the most current information on a given topic, click on the associated category or tag.